Bitcoin is popular not only as a digital currency, but also as a store of value.

 Those purposes might include anything such as traveling the world, buying a home, diversifying a portfolio by investing in other asset classes, investing in a business, or paying off other high-cost debt.
 So, once a user has weighed the pros and the cons of taking out a Bitcoin-backed loan, they can look at some of the following offering Bitcoin-backed loans.

-Here is a look at a couple popular Bitcoin loan companies:
+Here is a deeper look at a couple popular Bitcoin loan companies:

 Unchained Capital is another crypto-finance company that potential borrowers can look at to get a loan on their crypto holdings.
 The company closed a $3 million seed funding round in June 2018.